 Top 9 Food Bank Fundraising Ideas and Strategies

-Before the pandemic, 1 in 7 Americans relied on food banks, according to Feeding America, a national network of the food banks.
+Currently, food banks across the United States and worldwide are squeezed between short supply and surging demand from needy families as rising inflation, the cost of food, and supply chain disruptions affect food prices.
+Before the pandemic, 1 in 7 Americans relied on food banks, according to Feeding America, a national network of food banks.
 Now, demand has doubled or tripled at many organizations.

 Therefore, the priority for food banks is capturing and redistributing all this food to where it’s most needed.